-For more information, please see the Student Handbook or visit the Student Engagement and Leadership office in the Student Center (office A252).
+For more information, please see the Student Handbook, available at www.aus.edu/student-handbook, or visit the Student Engagement and Leadership office in the Student Center (office A252).

 Student Leadership Program

 Student Leadership Program (SLP) is a division of Student Engagement and Leadership that recognizes leadership as an important aspect of a complete college education.
 SLP offers a wide range of opportunities for students to develop their leadership, personal and communication skills, and prepares them for a lifelong commitment to leadership and good citizenship.